 Antivirus scam is the most notorious scam online.
 If you have a computer, you would know how annoying this could be getting a popup message.
 In general, this scam appears in the pop-up ads.

-This scam will take into effect after a few days like corona-virus.
+This scam will take into effect after a few days like a pandemic disease.
 Your system behaves abnormally despite removing the software.

 Sign up Bonus Scams Across Many Industries (Save upto $10,000)